logicalclocks/hops-docs/docs/hopsml/experiment.rst

 --------------------

 Hyperparameter optimization is critical to achieve the best accuracy for your model.
-With HopsML, hyperparameter optimization is easier than ever.
-We provide grid-search or state-of-the-art evolutionary optimization which will automatically learn what hyperparameters are the best and iteratively improve metrics such as model accuracy.
+HopsML hyperparameter optimization provides parallelized versions of grid-search, random-search and other autoML algorithms that automatically search for hyperparameters to iteratively improve evaluation metrics for your models, for example, model accuracy.

 See parallel_experiment_ for full examples.

 **Grid search**

-To define the hyperparameters, simply create a dictionary with the keys matching the arguments of your wrapper function, and a list of values for each hyperparameter.
+To define the hyperparameters, create a dictionary with the keys matching the arguments of your wrapper function, and a list of values for each hyperparameter.

 ::